Our presentations are customised to your event

 Health in 2040 will be a world apart from what we have now.
 With the rise in metabolic disorders, autoimmune disease, cancer, depression, anxiety, autism, and various other conditions, the holistic approach to health and well-being is surging in popularity.
 The healthcare industry in Australia is the fourth biggest contributor to GDP and ranked as the second best in the developed world.
 Advancements in health, improved medical technologies, public health infrastructure and public health measures are increasing life expectancy, rather than individual behaviour.

 This session will outline the emerging health trends driven by digital transformation and changing generational expectations such as the focus on holistic well-being (rather than responding to illness) and the move towards the consumer being at the centre of the health model.

 This will be made possible through more collaboration across industries as is already happening.
 The new generations are more interested in paying for wellness (preventative) than the cure (sickness) as demonstrated by their interest in ‘extras cover’ and the enormous demand for vitamins and supplements.

 The Australian consumer kaleidoscope is both challenging and forever changing.
 Organisational leaders are increasingly seeing the importance of business intelligence and social analysis in driving growth.

-But to increase sales and develop product innovations to attract younger generations, a deeper understanding of these new customers and their expectations and changing trends is imperative.
-How do the younger cohort of consumers, Gen Y and gen Z, pockets lined with their hefty purchasing power, influence the way companies do?
+But to increase sales and develop product innovations to attract younger generations, a deeper understanding of these new customers and their expectations is imperative.
+How do the younger cohort of consumers, Gen Y and Gen Z, pockets lined with their hefty purchasing power, influence the way companies behave?
 Do they want convenience or experience?
-Will they buy ethically/sustainably or go for the cheaper option?
+Will they buy ethically/sustainably or go for the more cost effective option?

 In this session, Mark will examine who they are and what defines the new generations; what drives and motivates them; how best to communicate with them and where it is all heading.